-- 10. Delivery agents must have evidence of their participants' qualifications prior to course start date, by having: - Qualification certificate. - Records of the academic institution/qualification body, etc. - A print-out from My SQA detailing qualifications held (1995 onwards). - Where a participant's qualifications were obtained pre-1995, and/or they are unable to obtain any evidence from SQA, a signed registration form will be considered acceptable evidence. - Where qualifications certificates / academic records are written in a language other than English, the delivery agent should provide a brief translation of the qualification title and level - this should be signed and dated. - Where no evidence of qualification is available, or there is no grouping/ group award, the participant should select 'no qualifications' on their ESF
+- 10. Delivery agents must have evidence of their participants' qualifications prior to course start date, by having: - Qualification certificate. - Records of the academic institution/qualification body, etc. - A print-out from My SQA recording detail of all qualifications held (from 1995 onwards). - Where a participant's qualifications were obtained pre-1995, and/or they are unable to obtain any evidence from SQA, a signed registration form will be considered acceptable evidence.

-Participant Form and sign the declaration to confirm.

-- 11. Evidence collected to show the qualification level prior to enrolment (as set out above) must reflect the selection that the participant has made on their ESF Participant Form.
+- Where qualifications certificates / academic records are written in a language other than English, the delivery agent should provide a brief translation of the qualification title and level this should be signed and dated. - Where no evidence of qualification is available, or there is no grouping/ group award, the participant should select 'no qualifications' on their ESF Participant Form and sign the declaration to confirm.5 - 11.
+Evidence collected to show the qualification level prior to enrolment (as set out above) must reflect the selection that the participant has made on their ESF Participant Form.
 The highest qualification level must be taken from the 'grouping' i.e. a whole accredited course, and not unit level, regardless of the resulted grade. - 12.
-All qualifications evidence that has been photocopied or obtained via 'MySQA', by the participant or the college/university, must be signed and certified by the delivery agent as a true copy of the original document (paragraph 41-43). - Delivery agents must collect and record each participant's National Insurance 13.
-(NI) number as their unique identifier.
+All qualifications evidence that has been photocopied or obtained via 'MySQA', by the participant or the college/university, must be signed and certified by the delivery agent as a true copy of the original document (paragraphs 40-41). - 13.
+Delivery agents must collect and record each participant's National Insurance (NI) number as their unique identifier.
 Participants should make every effort to provide their NI number, as it would be required if they were asked to take up employment.
-Alternative identifiers, such as a Scottish Candidate Number (SCN) or matriculation number (universities), will only be accepted in exceptional circumstances if the institution can demonstrate that it has attempted to obtain an NI number. - 14.
-There are no student support costs under DSW due to the level of activity being delivered.
+Alternative identifiers, such as a Scottish Candidate Number (SCN) or matriculation number (universities), will only be accepted in exceptional circumstances if the institution can demonstrate that it has attempted to obtain an NI number.